 It is the County's policy to provide a Per Diem for meals and incidental expenses and to reimburse individuals for reasonable Miscellaneous Expenses incurred by Elected Officials and Non-Elected Employees on behalf of the County in carrying out their official duties.
 The County provides several mechanisms through which Elected Officials and Non-Elected Employees can incur expenses and be reimbursed.
 Proper approval is required for reimbursement per requirements of this policy.
 County credit cards (P-Cards and Travel Cards) and cash advance are mechanisms for payment of costs associated with County travel.
 Credit card procedures can be found in the "County of Orange Cal Card Policies and Procedures."
-When on travel and where credit card is accepted, individuals that are assigned a County Travel Carderedit card mustshould utilize it while on County travel in lieu of other County payment mechanisms with the exception of meal expenses where there is not overnight stay.
-In cases of same day travel with no overnight stay, reimbursement through the Mileage and Other Expenses Claim Form is required.
-For overnight stays, meal expenses can be purchased with Travel Cards, Cash Advance at Per Diem rate, or reimbursed for Per Diem or actual amounts not to exceed the Per Diem rate by submitting the Mileage and Other Expenses Claim Form. which are submitted for reimbursement through the
+When on travel and where credit card is accepted, individuals that are assigned a County credit card must utilize it while on County travel in lieu of other County payment mechanisms with the exception of meal expenses which are submitted for reimbursement through the Mileage and Other Expenses Claim Form.